 The following table provides information regarding accrued interest receivable on our Private Education Loans held for investment.
-The table also discloses the amount of accrued interest on loans 90 days and greater past due as compared to our allowance for uncollectible interest.
+The table also discloses the amount of accrued interest on loans 90 days or greater past due as compared to our allowance for uncollectible interest.
 The majority of the total accrued interest receivable represents accrued interest on deferred loans where no payments are due while the borrower is in school and fixed-pay loans where the borrower makes a \$25 monthly payment that is smaller than the interest accruing on that loan in that month.
-The accrued interest on these loans will be capitalized against the balance of the loans when the borrower exits the grace period upon separation from school.
-The allowance for uncollectible interest exceeds the amount of accrued interest on our 90 days past due portfolio for all periods presented.
+The accrued interest on these loans will be capitalized to the balance of the loans when the borrower exits the grace period after separation from school, and the current expected credit losses on accrued interest that will be capitalized is included in our allowance for credit losses.
+The allowance for uncollectible interest shown below represents the expected losses related to the portion of accrued interest receivable on those loans that are in repayment but have not yet entered into full principal and interest repayment status after any applicable grace period.
+The allowance for this portion of interest is included in our allowance for uncollectible interest exceeds the amount of accrued interest on our 90 days past due portfolio for all periods presented.